sferhah/tamacahut_n_wuccen/README.md

 * https://tamacahut-n-wuccen.netlify.app

-Original text and translation (French) by Brahim Zellal, I've updated the Kabyle text according to the latest transcription standard (work under progress).
-The PWA offers multiple transliterations of the Kabyle text: in addition to the original Latin text, you can select several other scripts: Tifinagh, Arabic, Cyrillic, Greek, Hebrew, Syriac, Musnad, Phoenician and Aramaic.
+Original text and translation (French) by Brahim Zellal, I've updated the Kabyle text according to the latest transcription standard[^1].
+The PWA offers multiple transliterations of the Kabyle text: in addition to the original Latin text, several other scripts are available[^2]: Tifinagh, Arabic, Cyrillic, Greek, Hebrew, Syriac, Musnad, Phoenician and Aramaic.

+[^1]: Work under progress.
+[^2]: With the exception of Tifinagh, script mappings are arbitrary and unofficial.